BIONIC Hill Innovation Park: Expected results

-Besides, BIONIC Hill is expected to promote attraction of direct foreign investments to Ukraine as well as best global technologies, to ensure a new qualitative level of international scientific and technical cooperation.
+BIONIC Hill is expected to attract direct foreign investments to Ukraine as well as global technologies to ensure a new qualitative level of international scientific and technical cooperation.
 Also it will stimulate creation of innovative clusters in information, biotech, energy efficiency and other hi-tech branches, as well as provide a permanent source of revenues to State Budget of Ukraine and to local budgets.

 Construction

 Pre-construction activities started in late 2013.
-The 1st construction stage is to be commissioned in 2015 and will include a business center, housing and other social infrastructure objects.
+The first construction stage is to be commissioned in 2015 and will include a business center, housing, and other social infrastructure.
 Construction is to be fully completed by 2020.
 The park will include 900,000 m2 of objects of various uses.

-BIONIC Hill contracted American АЕСОМ, which ranks among the five best architectural companies of the world, as a LEED consultant.
-Leading global and Ukrainian architects, engineers and designers have been developing the project of the first Ukrainian innovation park (Hornberger+Worstell, ARUP, SWA Group, A. Pashenko architectural studio).
+BIONIC Hill contracted American AECOM, which ranks among the five best architectural companies of the world, as a LEED consultant.
+Leading global and Ukrainian architects, engineers, and designers have been developing the project of the first Ukrainian innovation park (Hornberger+Worstell, ARUP, SWA Group, A. Pashenko architectural studio).